Traditional rice of Sri Lanka: Maa-Wee

 This is a reddish-brown rice variety with a unique texture.
 It is low in carbohydrates, and rich in protein and fiber.
 Ma-Wee is also proven to have a 25% to 30% lower glycemic index (GI) than other common rice varieties.
 It is 84.5% carbohydrates, 9.4% protein, 3.6% fat, and 1.1% fiber.

 Ma-Wee rice is best when soaked prior to boiling.
 One traditional dish calls for the rice to be cooked with chopped spring onion and leeks, and served with bottle gourd sautéed in spices and coconut milk.

 Ma-Wee was loved by the queens of Sri Lanka, who believed it helped them maintain a trim, shapely figure.

 Ma-Wee is also revered for its historical importance in religious ceremonies.
 According to folklore, Ma-Wee has been placed in the caskets of sacred relics and the pinnacle (kotha) of dagabas.

 Pachchaperumal

 The word "Pachchaperumal" means "The Lord Buddha’s color."
 It is a wholesome red rice variety.
 When cooked, it takes on a deep, rich burgundy color.
 It is rich in nutrients and proteins, and is considered an excellent choice for an every day meal.
 It is also said to be part of a good diet for people with diabetes and cardiovascular disease.

 Pachchaperumal has long been considered a divine rice in traditional Sinhalese culture.
 Traditionally, it was often used in alms-giving.

 Kuruluthuda

 A nutritious red rice variety rich in proteins and fiber, kuruluthuda has a unique, pleasant taste.

+Water Lilly Rice

+This is also known as Olu Sahal.
+Olu rice is one of the staple foods of the Hela diet.